JrVillabona/login-facebook-bdd/README.md

 ## Execution

-In order to execute the tests, you just need to execute the following command:
+In order to execute the tests with Cucumber, you just need to execute the following command:

 ```
 npm run test
 ```

-Or with the Cypress console and execute the tests:
+Or with the Cypress console and execute the tests selecting the web browser that you prefer:

 ```
 npm run cypress:open